 My dad picked up this water pitcher in what we tease him as being his favourite shopping centre, the trash room in the condo building they live it.
 But before this begins to sound weird, I must add that there are shelves in the room specifically for other occupants of the building to put their ‘good’ castoffs, that they no longer want but that they want to pass on to someone who does.
 I think it’s a brilliant idea to have such a spot in a building and have been known to ‘shop’ it myself when visiting.

-When I admired it on my parents’ windowsill my mother insisted that I take it home, going so far at to wrap it carefully in newspaper and putting it with my luggage.
+When I admired this pitcher on my parents’ windowsill my mother insisted that I take it home, going so far at to wrap it carefully in newspaper and putting it with my luggage.

 The next three things were all acquired by my dad, among some mixed lots he has won at various auction sales.
-He likes to go to country auctions as much for the camaraderie of the people who go to them, many of whom he’s gotten to know over the years, as for the good on the auction block.
-And he occasionally puts a small bid in on mixed lots.
-I have early memories of spending Sunday afternoon at farmers’ auctions and sales, which at the time didn’t interest me in the least.
-I just wasn’t into buying an old hoe or harness.
+He likes to go to country auctions, as much for the camaraderie of the people who go to them as for the goods on the auction block.
+He occasionally puts a small bid in on mixed lots.

 I won’t comment on the fact that my dad was the one to get these things but my mom was the one doing the giving away!
 I did make sure to run down the list of things I was taking with my father before leaving, so he knew they were coming home with me.

-I love the smooth feel, buff colour and embroidery detail of these cute little cocktail-size cotton-linen napkins, and since my mom knows we always use fabric napkins she offered them to me.
+I love the smooth feel, buff colour and embroidery detail of these cute little cocktail-size cotton-linen napkins.

 About those plates, I’ve mentioned before that Pyrex and Corelle are sister companies and the vintage dishes were accompanied by corresponding Pyrex serving pieces, so while I don’t have any of the Corelle ones, I do have a couple of Butterfly Gold Pyrex casserole dishes that I got from ebay, seen here.